 The Center for Advanced Study of Teaching and Learning

-The Center for Advanced Study of Teaching and Learning (CASTL) at the University of Virginia’s Curry School of Education and Human Development is an interdisciplinary research and development center that partners with educators to study effective teaching and learning and translate research findings into practice.
+The Center for Advanced Study of Teaching and Learning (CASTL) at the University of Virginia’s School of Education and Human Development is an interdisciplinary research and development center that partners with educators to study effective teaching and learning and translate research findings into practice.

 The Virginia Department of Education